Structure-Preserving High-Order Methods for the Compressible Euler Equations in Potential Temperature Formulation for Atmospheric Flows: Entropy-conservative DGSEM discretization

-Note that the non-conservative anti-symmetric flux also reduces computational cost in the volume term, as it avoids the diagonal contributions and requires computing only the off-diagonal terms, either from the upper or the lower triangle of the matrix, similar to the contribution of the conservative symmetric volume flux \cite{ranocha2023efficient}.
+Note that the anti-symmetric flux \eqref{fluxg} is consistent with zero, i.e. $\vec{g}^*(\vec{u}, \vec{u}) = 0$.
+Note that the non-conservative anti-symmetric flux also reduces computational cost in the volume term, as it avoids the diagonal contributions and requires computing only the off-diagonal terms, either from the upper or the lower triangle of the matrix, similar to the contribution of the conservative symmetric volume flux \cite{ranocha2023efficient}. \revA{For the compressible Euler equations with gravity the nonconservative product can be written as in~\eqref{nonconservative_hyperbolic_1D}